 SECRETS OF A LIFE ON STAGE...
 AND OFF.
 My book about being on Broadway for 42 years is now available on Amazon.com and BarnesandNoble.com.
 It has stories about Leonard Bernstein, Busby Berkeley, Ruby Keeler, Ann-Margret, Kevin Spacey, Tony Danza, Kathie Lee Gifford, Stephen Sondheim and a host of others.
 There is a fabulous caricature on the cover by Wall Street Journal artist, Ken Fallin.
 The good news... it is selling like hot cakes!

-SENSE AND SENSIBILITY- Spending the entire spring at the Denver Theater Center doing the premiere of a brand new musical directed by Marcia Milgrom-Dodge.
-I play Sir John and will be costarring with many old pals including Ruth Gottschall (MARY POPPINS), Joanna Glushak (YOUNG FRANKENSTEIN), Jeremiah James (THE FANTASTICKS), Liz Pearce (BILLIE ELLIOT) and Robert Petkoff (ANYTHING GOES).
-We'll be there from the end of February till June.
-Springtime in the Rockies!
-There are already producers in place to move it into New York at the end of the run.
+SENSE AND SENSIBILITY- Spent the entire spring at the Denver Theater Center doing the premiere of a brand new musical directed by Marcia Milgrom-Dodge.
+I played Sir John and costarred with many old pals including Ruth Gottschall (MARY POPPINS), Joanna Glushak (YOUNG FRANKENSTEIN), Jeremiah James (THE FANTASTICKS), Liz Pearce (BILLIE ELLIOT) and Robert Petkoff (ANYTHING GOES).
+I received a Henry Award Nomination for best supporting actor in a musical.

 SOMETHING'S AFOOT- I played Colonel Gillweather in the old whodunit at the Goodspeed Opera House all fall and winter.
 Was opposite the divine Lynne Wintersteller and the show also featured Audrie Neenan, Liz Pearce, Benjamin Eakeley and Hunter Ryan Hurdlicka.
 My old pal, Vince Pesce directed.